• By - Narsimha Chary

 This guide does two things.
 First, it shows you exactly how to view your RTC, download a legally-valid (digitally-signed) RTC, and check your mutation (MR) status on Bhoomi.
 Second — and this is where most people actually get stuck — it shows you what to do when the record is wrong, outdated, missing, or your mutation has been "pending" for months.
 When the portal stops being useful, an RTI under the Right to Information Act 2005 compels the Revenue office to disclose, in writing, the status of your file, the officer responsible, and the reason for delay.
 Under Section 7(1), they must reply in 30 days.

 → RTC outdated, mutation stuck, or record missing?
-Let a Bar Council advocate file the RTI that forces the office to act.
+Let an experienced lawyer file the RTI that forces the office to act.

 Apply Now — From ₹399 → 📞 +91 99111 00589